Ajay Seth takes charge as economic affairs secretary

 Ajay Seth, a 1987-batch Karnataka cadre officer of the Indian Administrative Service (IAS), on Friday took charge as economic affairs secretary.
 His appointment comes at a crucial time when India is witnessing the second wave of Covid-19 pandemic that is threatening to slow down economic recovery.

-Seth, who was previously the managing director of Bangalore Metro Rail Corporation Limited, will now be responsible for the execution of the government’s efforts to insulate the economy from the adverse impact of the second Covid-19 wave.
+Seth, who was previously the managing director of Bangalore Metro Rail Corporation Ltd, will now be responsible for the execution of the government’s efforts to insulate the economy from the adverse impact of the second wave.

 The new economic affairs secretary will coordinate the policy efforts of various arms of the government, the central bank and states to ensure that the projected growth path of the economic recovery is maintained, one official said, requesting anonymity.
 Although there is unlikely to be a nationwide lockdown during the second wave, local and state-level lockdowns, particularly in economic hubs such as Maharashtra, will adversely impact the economy.